 In a typical commercial real estate transaction, the contractual terms of sale allocate a specific period of time for the buyer to perform “due diligence” on their potential purchase.
-The actual amount of time is negotiated between the buyer and seller, but typically ranges from 30-60 days.
+The actual amount of time is negotiated between the buyer and seller, but typically the due diligence period in real estate ranges from 30-60 days.

 Financial Due Diligence